Darkensan/D-Manager/README.md

 # D-Manager - U. 16.04 - 18.04
 This script is made from an amateur with a really tiny knowledge about coding overall, not material for advanced user.

-The main intention of this work, was to collect a bunch of commands, making them execute automatically,  and give a more accesible and comfortable experience to the majority of the amateur users as the writer same feel to be.
+The main intention of this work, was to collect a bunch of commands, making them execute automatically,  and give a more accesible and comfortable experience to the majority of the amateur users as the writer himself feel to be.

 Starting from the great work made by @Buzzkillb with his guides and scripts, ( thank you sensei!!! ), and mixing it with other code found around the git ( thank you google!!! ), made up this work in the hope that it will be helpfull for someone.